Box Office: 979-1333

 Filmmaking classes for young people.

-McIntire Music Department
+UVa Music Department

 There are a host of student musical groups at the University, including Black Voices, the University Glee Club, the University Jazz Ensemble, University Singers, Virginia Gentlemen, and the Women's Chorus.
 The McIntire Music Department has its own box office for tickets to University events.
 Regular tickets become available two weeks prior to the concert date.
 Student prices on student performances are generally low.
-Performances sponsored by the University are often free for full-time students with Arts$.
+Performances sponsored by the University are often free for full-time students.

 103 South First St. on the Downtown Mall